 Horizon scanning: identifying current issues or strategies that may have a significant medium- to long-term future impact on the successful outcome of the survey.
 An NPPO may also use results from PRA for this purpose.

-Article mining: discovering interesting and useful patterns and relationships in large volumes of data.
+Article/data mining: discovering interesting and useful patterns and relationships in large volumes of data.

 In-country sources: information from producers, immigration information, customs data, traders, etc.